techcow2/LMSA/README.md

 - Upload and analyze images with vision language models
 - Customize AI behavior with system prompts and temperature settings

-## 🔓 Project Status

-This project has transitioned to **open source** development.

-### Development Information
-The project is now community-driven and open source.
-Development efforts are focused on collaborative community contributions, with regular updates and improvements available through GitHub releases.

 ## 🌟 Features Overview

 ### Privacy & Security